johannegg/Project-2---IT2810/prosjekt2/backend/e2e/README.md

 - ViewsFilter.tsx

 ## End-To-End Tests
 The E2E-tests are written in Cypress.
-We have chosen to test interactions with the key-features (from above).
+We have chosen to test interactions with the key-features.
 The exception is the "Create user", because this is implicitly tested in several tests.
 The different "specs" are:
 - **favorite**
   - The user can mark a song as a favorite and later remove it from the favorites list.
 - **filter**